Georgia vs. South Carolina NCAA Football Odds, Plays and Insights | September 18, 2021

 - Zeb Noland has thrown for 121 yards while completing 59.1% of his passes (13-of-22), with four touchdowns and zero interceptions this year (121.0 yards per game).

-- Zaquandre White has churned out a team-high 128 rushing yards (128.0 yards per game) and scored one touchdown.
-He has tacked on four catches for 39 yards (39.0 receiving yards per game) with one receiving touchdown.
+- Zaquandre White has ran for a team-leading 128 yards on 12 attempts (128.0 yards per game) while scoring one touchdown.
+He also averages 39.0 receiving yards per game, grabbing four passes for 39 yards and one touchdown.

-- Josh Vann has added two catches for 27 yards and one touchdown this year.
-He puts up 27.0 receiving yards per game.
+- Josh Vann has also chipped in with 27 yards on two catches and one touchdown.
+He puts up 27.0 receiving yards per game this year.

-- Trey Adkins has totaled 19 yards on one catches, averaging 19.0 yards per game.